 Theory is supported by practice and a wide range of trips and visits into school by outside speakers are organised to support classroom study.
 Students' work is valued and displayed around the school.
-Departments are well-equipped with a range of modern textbooks, current IT software and other resources to enhance learning
+Departments are well-equipped with a range of modern textbooks, current IT software and other resources to enhance learning.

 Girls usually take ten Key Stage 4 subjects at GCSE chosen in Year 9.
-They take a core of English, English Literature, Mathematics, Biology, Physics and Chemistry.
-All are required to choose one humanity (from Geography, History or Religious Studies) and one language from French, Russian, German, Latin or Spanish currently at Key Stage 3.
+They take a core of English, English Literature and Mathematics.
+Then choose to study either separate sciences at GCSE or the combined Trilogy Science award.
+Students that select Trilogy have a further free choice of GCSE subjects.
+All are required to choose one humanity (from Geography, History or Religious Studies) and one language from French or German, Spanish or Russian, or Latin currently at Key Stage 3.

 Key Stage 5

 In Years 12-13 (the Sixth Form) the school offers a range of academic A Level subjects and hence meets the 16-19 study programme requirements.
 All girls in Year 12 take three or four A Levels and most will continue with a maximum of three option choices into Year 13, with the opportunity to complete the Extended Project Qualification.
 The PSHE programme includes preparation for UCAS application towards the end of Year 12.